gnachman/iterm2-website/source/_includes/3.3/documentation-edit-menu.md

 #### Edit > Find > Find
 Opens or focuses the find panel.
 Select the down arrow to the left of the search field to open the options menu, which lets you select case insensitivity and regular expression options.
 The default case sensitivity option of "Smart Case Sensitivity" performs a case-sensitive search if the search query contains any upper case letters.
 Otherwise, a case-insensitive search is performed.

+#### Edit > Find > Find Next/Previous
+Note that the direction of next and previous is reversed relative to the standard macOS search direction.
+If you prefer for *Next* to mean down and *Previous* to mean up, set *Preferences>Advanced>Swap Find Next and Find Previous* to *No*.

 #### Edit > Find > Find URLs
 Searches the current session for URLish looking strings.